RTcmix/rtcmix.github.io/reference/instruments/CHAIN.md

 **CHAIN**'d instruments do not use mix buses between them, but you still need to use bus\_config() to configure each instrument's input and output channel counts.
-To do this, there is a special bus type called "chain", which configures the instrument without invoking any of the in, out, or aux bus logic.
+To do this, there is a special bus type called *"chain"*, which configures the instrument without invoking any of the in, out, or aux bus logic.
 So, if you wished to place WAVETABLE and DELAY in a **CHAIN**, you could configure each instrument like so: